-- 3. Local Resident Association Applicants may apply for one coordinator each, provided that the minimum number of units will be served. - 4.
+- 3. Site-Based Resident Association Applicants may apply for one coordinator each, provided that the minimum number of units will be served.
+A Site-Based Resident Council that was funded in 2008 may not be funded again in 2009.
+A maximum of three site-based Resident Associations serving any one PHA will be funded through this NOFA.
+If more than three are deemed eligible for the lottery, the first three chosen will be funded.
+The remaining applications will NOT be put into the general lotteries. - 4.
 State-wide and National and other Resident Associations with non-profit status should apply using the eligibility guidelines for non-profit applicants. - 5.
-Joint Applicants more than one PHA/Tribe/TDHE or RA may combine their eligible units and share the number of Service Coordinators for which they are eligible together.
+Joint Applicants more than one PHA/tribe/TDHE or RA may combine their eligible units and share the number of Service Coordinators for which they are eligible together.
 In this case, a lead applicant must be identified.